Sprinkle Docs

 • Connection Properties: You can provide optional connection properties. ex- key1=value1&key2=value2

 • Change Tracking: If enabled, MySQL binlog is used to fetch changed/new rows.
 This setting cannot be changed later once selected.
-For more details see this.
+For more details .

 • Connect via SSH Host: If Yes:-